d4tum/mudroid-workshop-2/README.md

 - Do something new, or do something already done but do it better?

 ##Starting to write an Android App with an App concept
-1. Search in the Google Play Store for other Applications that are similar to our idea https://play.google.com/store?hl=en
+* Search in the Google Play Store for other Applications that are similar to our idea https://play.google.com/store?hl=en
-2. What ideas can we get from them?
+* What ideas can we get from them?
 Are any open source?

-If they are, download the source code from the repository and import it into Eclipse IDE to have a play with.
+If they are open sourced, download the source code from the repository and import it into Eclipse IDE to have a play with.
-Remember that OSS Licences are attributable to derivatives of the original source code.
+*Remember that OSS Licences are attributable to derivatives of the original source code.*

-3. Find sample's that relate to our idea from the Android SDK Samples http://developer.android.com/resources/browser.html?tag=sample
+* Find sample's that relate to our idea from the Android SDK Samples http://developer.android.com/resources/browser.html?tag=sample
-* For an NFC Contacts Swapping App, we found SDK/android-sdk-macosx/samples/android-15/NFCDemo and SDK/android-sdk-macosx/samples/android-15/ContactManager
+	- For an NFC Contacts Swapping App, we found SDK/android-sdk-macosx/samples/android-15/NFCDemo and SDK/android-sdk-macosx/samples/android-15/ContactManager

-4. Open the Sample Apps in Eclipse IDE:
+* Open the Sample Apps in Eclipse IDE:
-* Open Eclipse IDE and create a workspace
+	- Open Eclipse IDE and create a workspace
-* File -> New -> Android Project
+	- File -> New -> Android Project
-* Select "Create project from existing source" and click Next
+	- Select "Create project from existing source" and click Next
-* Choose a build target, you should go as high as possible = Android 4.0.3 and click Next
+	- Choose a build target, you should go as high as possible = Android 4.0.3 and click Next
-* From the list of samples, choose the relevant project to create, click Finish
+	- From the list of samples, choose the relevant project to create, click Finish
-* Repeat these steps for every sample project that relates to the App idea
+	- Repeat these steps for every sample project that relates to the App idea

-5. Build, run and play with the source code.
+* Build, run and play with the source code.
 Modify sections to see what the changes do.

 When you feel ready, create a new android project and copy sections from the sample source to create a protoype.